Amos47/2400/Chapter_1.md

 ##### A - Alphabetic data

-Very frequently used, often as a secondary attribute.
-Alpha data are gor categorising enormous datasets such as a phone directory or an employee directory or a social media *friend* list.
+Alphabetisation is very frequently used, often as a secondary attribute.
+Alpha data are good for categorising enormous datasets such as a phone directory or an employee directory or a social media *friend* list.
 Since virtually everyone understands alphabetical order, this method is often used when consumers of data are not familiar with the subtle nuances of other methods of categorisation - *"When all else fails, alphabetise!"*

-Alphabetic data under the LATCH taxonomy corresponds to Nomina data in NOIR.
+Alphabetic data under the LATCH taxonomy corresponds to Nominal data in NOIR.

 ##### T - Time data